lmorchard/blog.lmorchard.com/content/posts/2024-04-27-topic-clustering-gen-ai/index.md

 ![a screenshot of a transcript working with ChatGPT](chatgpt-transcript.png)

 Pretty nifty.
-"Common Household Pets" an acceptable answer for me.
+"Common Household Pets" was an acceptable answer for me.
 Though, why did I thank the computer?
 [I don't know.
 It didn't hurt?](https://blog.lmorchard.com/2022/06/12/jays-machine-friends/) And maybe I'll be last [up against the wall when the revolution comes](https://hitchhikers.fandom.com/wiki/Sirius_Cybernetics_Corporation)?

 This, in the biz, is what we call "[prompt engineering][]".
 In a nutshell, you throw many descriptive drafts of wishful thinking at the machine until it starts to give you what you want.

-As far as I can tell - and again, modulo any research I've yet to read - it's in no way an exact science.
+As far as I can tell - and again, modulo any research I've yet to read - it's not an exact science.
 My working hypothesis is that you're nudging the model into areas of its training that roughly correspond to what you want, based on how other folks wrote things similar to your request in the training set.

 And, in the case of this blog post, the prompt seems good enough to generate labels for our clusters: